Helping medical professionals talk to patients about race and gender identity

-The CT State Medical Society came to Global Strategy Group for help bringing a toolkit to life aimed at supporting their medical professionals in becoming more comfortable asking sensitive questions around race, ethnicity, sexuality, and gender.
-This information is important data that will enable them to provide the best care to patients.
+A toolkit to guide CT State Medical Society’s medical professionals in becoming more comfortable asking sensitive questions around race, ethnicity, sexuality, and gender helped to instill this mindset.
+Sensitive information is important data that enables medical professionals to provide the best care to patients.

 The toolkit, including a data collection guide, workshop activity sheets, and posters, was distributed for use among CTSMS’ partner facilities.
-We branded it specifically to feel upbeat, friendly and human — to encourage use of the information and transparency with patients.
+Branded to feel upbeat, friendly and human, it worked to start a dialogue that would encourage use of the information and transparency with patients.